 \subsubsection{Visualization}

-In general, adversarial examples can lead to severe mistakes during the inference stage of target medical imaging models.
-To better represent the negative impact of adversarial examples, we utilize Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju2017grad} to create heat maps that represent the discriminative region for medical classification, as shown in Figure \ref{fig:4}.
-It can be seen that naturally trained classification models are extremely susceptible to adversaries, especially for high-strength adversarial attacks.
+In general, adversaries can lead to severe mistakes during the inference stage of target medical imaging models.
+To better represent the negative impact of adversarial examples, we utilize Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju2017grad} to create heat maps that represent the discriminative region for medical classification (see Figure \ref{fig:4}).
+It can be seen that naturally trained models are extremely susceptible to adversaries, especially for high-strength attacks.
 The class-discriminative region for the naturally trained model varied greatly with the increase of attack strength ($\epsilon$).
-In comparison, the adversarially trained model can achieve robust prediction results and also keep the class-discriminative region the same as the attack intensity increases.
+In comparison, the adversarially trained model can achieve robust predictions and also keep the class-discriminative region the same as the attack intensity increases.